 Republique had a fantastic plant-based lunch experience that I highly recommend if you’re a fan of inventive dishes and lots of flavor!

-Hinoki and the Bird is a beautiful, open air fine dining place with French-Japanese fusion food and a peaceful, intimate atmosphere.
+Hinoki and the Bird is a beautiful, open-air fine dining place with French-Japanese fusion food and a peaceful, intimate atmosphere.

 Patina is SUCH a great place for a romantic dinner.
-They have a fantastic French-American tasting menu that brought me right back to our time in France a couple years ago!
+They have a fantastic French-American tasting menu that brought me right back to our time in France a couple of years ago!

 Providence is an upscale seafood restaurant that serves freshly caught fish and seafood in inventive ways